Make no mistake about it – executive resume writing trends change constantly.

 Consider these trends to sharpen your competitive edge among other leaders:

 What drives you?
 What type of work or challenges make you excited to come into the office?
 How do you inspire passion in your teams or customers?

-This is the kind of information employers seek about you – and it should land on the front page of your executive resume.
+This is the kind of information employers seek about you – and it should land on Page 1 of your executive resume.

 It’s no longer enough to state that you’ve directed teams of a particular size or managed millions in budget.
 Recruiters want to see your ability to motivate teams, influence Boards, and shape customer reactions.
 If you’re unsure how to convey this information, use these questions to kickstart the process: